 Using a ROBS can be a great way to fund your business without taking on debt.
 However, it’s not the only option you have.
 If you have a 401(k) for instance, you can also cash it out or get a loan, something we talk about in greater detail in our guide on how to use a 401(k) to fund a business.

-If you’re looking for a simpler source of funding or do not want to risk losing your retirement funds, here are some more alternatives you can consider:
+That said, a ROBS may not be for everyone.
+If you don’t think you qualify or do not want to risk losing your retirement funds, here are some more alternatives you can consider that may be easier to obtain:

-- Small Business Administration (SBA) loans: SBA loans can offer low rates for businesses that have strong credit and finances.
+- Small Business Administration (SBA) loans: SBA loans are government-backed financing options that can offer low rates and favorable terms for businesses that have strong credit and finances.
 View our recommendations for the best SBA lenders.

-- Venture capital: By giving up some equity in your company, a venture capital firm will provide funding for your business.
-This is not debt so there are no monthly payments required.
+- Venture capital: In exchange for equity stakes in your business, venture capitalists can invest in your business and provide funding without debt obligations.
+There are no monthly payments required, although you will have to give up a portion of ownership.
 Learn more about whether this might be right for you in our article on what venture capital is.

 - Angel investors: Angel investors can give you funding in exchange for equity, or part-ownership, in your company.
 This is similar to venture capital but is a less formal process.
-To learn more about what it is and how to get it, you can read our guide on angel funding.
+To learn more, read our guides on the pros and cons of angel investors funding your business and how to raise angel funding.

 Bottom Line